TrippingLettuce/Shopify-Drop-Ship-Discord-Bot/README.md

 This bot allows you to track sales and data for your Shopify products and stores, and receive regular updates on their performance.<br>

 ### Bot
-To use the bot, add the following to config.py Mongo Token, Discord Bot Token, Mongo DB name<br>
+To use the bot, add the following to config.py Mongo Token, Discord Bot Token, Mongo DB name 0.5 Commands<br>
-0.5 Commands<br>
     &emsp;/track_product - Track a product(s) sales.
 Requires a product link.<br>
     &emsp;/check_product_data - Check total sales and data for a specific product.
 Requires a product link.<br>